apache/gravitino/docs/how-to-use-gvfs.md

 Please get the `Gravitino Virtual File System runtime jar` firstly, you can get it in two ways:
 1. [Maven repository](https://mvnrepository.com/):
-It will be published into the maven central repository, which names like `gravitino-filesystem-hadoop3-runtime-{version}.jar`.
+You can find the runtime jar in the maven central repository, which names like `gravitino-filesystem-hadoop3-runtime-{version}.jar`.
 2. Compiles the source code:
 You can also download the [Gravitino source code](https://github.com/datastrato/gravitino), and compile it locally using the following command:
 ```shell